andrearosasco/BertQuestionGeneration/README.md

 > **WARNING**: Due to university commitments I wasn't able to keep this repo up to date.
 The branch "alt-attention" contains the most recent code and a better implementation of the attention mechanism, though the code on that branch may be kind of messy and has to be refactored.
-Also, the experiments in the "Results" section use too few epochs, to achieve better preformances the algorithm should be run for more epochs.
-If it's too expensive you can switch to "bert-base" and reduce the dimension of the LSTM and the Attention layers.

 # BertQuestionGeneration
 This is a university project for the course Human Language Technology, University of Pisa.